Health Equity and Access to Medicines

 Sub-Saharan Africa faces a childhood cancer crisis due to a lack of pediatric cancer care.

 We support Global HOPE, providing medicines for children with cancer and blood disorders in the region.
+Additionally, Pediatric oncology specialists are few and far between in Sub-Saharan Africa.

 Donations